ralna/defcon/README.md

 * matplotlib (http://matplotlib.org, for rendering bifurcation diagrams)
 * mshr (https://bitbucket.org/fenics-project/mshr)
 * slepc4py (https://bitbucket.org/slepc/slepc4py, for computing stabilities)
-* PyQT4/PyQT5 (https://riverbankcomputing.com/software/pyqt/intro, for the GUI)
+* PyQT5/PyQT4 (https://riverbankcomputing.com/software/pyqt/intro, for the GUI)
 * latex (https://www.tug.org/texlive/, for rendering TeX strings in the GUI)

-Defcon adopts same versioning scheme as the FEniCS project.
-Development of defcon closely follows FEniCS and some features require also a recent version of PETSc.
-Released versions of defcon are compatible with a matching version of FEniCS (since version 2017.1.0).

 ## Current status and automated testing

-Defcon's serial capabilities are reasonably well tested.
-Its parallel features are experimental.

-Defcon is being automatically tested against a development version of FEniCS docker images using Bitbucket Pipelines and CircleCI.
-This ensures that defcon should always run with a recent FEniCS development version.
+Defcon is automatically tested against a development version of Firedrake, using Bitbucket Pipelines and CircleCI.
+This ensures that defcon should always run with a recent Firedrake development version.

 [![Pipelines](https://bitbucket-badges.useast.atlassian.io/badge/pefarrell/defcon.svg)](https://bitbucket.org/pefarrell/defcon/addon/pipelines/home)
 [![CircleCI](https://circleci.com/bb/pefarrell/defcon.svg?style=svg)](https://circleci.com/bb/pefarrell/defcon)

 To run the tests yourself, do

-    mpiexec -n 2 py.test-3 -x -v .
+    mpiexec -n 2 py.test -x -v examples/firedrake

 when everything is installed.

 ## Code Examples

 The easiest way to learn how to use it is to examine the examples in `examples/`.
-Start with `examples/elastica`, and compare to the Euler elastica section of the manuscript cited above.
+Start with `examples/firedrake/elastica` or `examples/fenics/elastica`, and compare to the Euler elastica section of the manuscript cited above.

 ## Installation

-    pip3 install .

-or

-    pip3 install --user -e .
+    pip install -e .

-for *editable* installs into the user directory (typically `~/.local`).

-## Use in anaconda environments
+## Use in anaconda environments with FEniCS

-Here is an example of how to use defcon with anaconda:
+Here is an example of how to use defcon with anaconda and FEniCS:

     # Install FEniCS
     conda create -n fenicsproject -c conda-forge fenics